-Where Mozilla doesn't distribute localized versions (e.g., Mozilla Firefox) localization teams that have been recognized by Mozilla may identify and distribute Official Localized Releases of the Mozilla products using Mozilla's trademarks.
+Localization Teams Where Mozilla doesn't distribute localized versions (e.g., Mozilla Firefox) localization teams that have been recognized by Mozilla may identify and distribute Official Localized Releases of the Firefox Internet browser and Thunderbird email client Mozilla products using Mozilla's trademarks.
 Because Localization Teams and Official Localized Releases represent the Mozilla project, they are expected to abide by strict guidelines.
 For more information, please see Mozilla's Trademark Policy for Localization Projects.